 Saint-Émilion & Sarlat –

-Early the next morning we were off to Saint-Émilion for the day on route to Sarlat.
+Early the next morning we were off to Saint-Émilion for the day en route to Sarlat.

-Saint-Émilion is actually a UNESCO World Heritage Site, Certainly this is a little village that is quaint and we think enjoyed best by wandering around and appreciating it’s history and simplicity.
+Saint-Émilion is actually a UNESCO World Heritage Site, Certainly, this is a little village that is quaint and we think enjoyed best by wandering around and appreciating its history and simplicity.
 This little village is what you imagined before visiting the Bordeaux wine region.
-We were lucky enough to take part of a wine tasting class while we were there.
+We were lucky enough to take part in a wine tasting class while we were there.
 Gained lots of great knowledge on these Saint-Émilion renowned wines.
 But really guys, do we need to learn all this?
 I just want to get to the tasting part of this class! 😊

-Sarlat is well-known for it’s outdoor markets & cuisine.
+Sarlat is well-known for its outdoor markets & cuisine.
 We were told that in early March Sarlat’s top chefs prepare an outdoor banquet.
-Wish we could be there!
+I wish we could be there!

 Here is an excerpt from “Rick Steeves” collections of articles-

 In Sarlat, we stayed at Hotel Renoir.
 In the morning we were lucky to experience their well known open market.
 This market went on for miles.
 Everything you could imagine.
 Foie Gras galore, wide variety of cheeses, nuts, spices, sausages, bread, and awesome pâtisseries! 😊